deckarep/KaraokeBerry/README.md

 So please keep in mind, that with the Pi's limited hardware resources, you can't host a party that has 1000's of singers....but probably a small medium sized group is fine.
 This is all speculation, I haven't benchmarked anything.

+## Where are the unit-tests?
+I don't use software that doesn't have unit-tests.

+That's fine by me.  =)

 ## Initial Setup